jason-lang/jason-cli/README.md

 To run agent karlos, there are two options: stop MAS and run it again; or add karlos in the running MAS:

 ```
-jason agent start --source="src/agt/karlos.asl" --mas-name="app1" jomi
+jason agent start --source="src/agt/karlos.asl" --mas-name="app1" karlos
 ```

-You can add Gradle scripts for the application with:
+You can add a Gradle script for the application with:

 ```
 jason app add-gradle
 ```

+and then run it with `./gradlew run`.

 More details of the commands with: